-Figure 5.9 Global GHG emissions from livestock for 1995-2005 (Herrero et al. 2016a)
+Figure 5.9 Global GHG emissions from lives tock for 1995-2005 (Herrero et al. 2016a)

-Variation in estimates of N_2O emissions are due to differing a) climate regimes, b) soil types, and c) N transformation pathways (Charles et al. 2017; Fitton et al. 2017).
+Variation in estimates of N2O emissions are due to differing a) climate regimes, b) soil types, and c) N transformation pathways (Charles et al. 2017; Fitton et al. 2017).
 It was recently suggested that

-N2O soil emissions linked to livestock through manure applications could be 20%-40% lower than previously estimated in some regions, for instance in Sub-Saharan Africa and Eastern Europe (Gerber et al. 2016) and from smallholder systems in East Africa (Pelster et al. 2017).
-Herrero et al. (2016a) estimated global livestock enteric methane to range from 1.6-2.7 Gt CO2-eq, depending on

-5 assumptions of body weight and animal diet.
+Subject to Copy-editing Do Not Cite, Quote or Distribute N2O soil emissions linked to livestock through manure applications could be 20%-40% lower than previously estimated in some regions, for instance in Sub-Saharan Africa and Eastern Europe (Gerber et al. 2016) and from smallholder systems in East Africa (Pelster et al. 2017).
+Herrero et al. (2016a) estimated global livestock enteric methane to range from 1.6-2.7 Gt CO2-eq, depending on assumptions of body weight and animal diet.

-5.4.4 Greenhouse gas emissions from aquaculture
+7 5.4.4 Greenhouse gas emissions from aquaculture

-Emissions from aquaculture and fisheries may represent some 10% of total agriculture emissions, or about 0.58 Gt CO2-eq yr-1 (Barange et al. 2018), with two-thirds being non-CO2 emissions from aquaculture (Hu et al. 2013; Yang et al. 2015) and the rest due to fuel use in fishing vessels.
-They were not included in Table 5.4 under agriculture emissions, as these estimates are not included in national GHG inventories and global numbers are small as well as uncertain.
+8 Emissions from aquaculture and fisheries may represent some 10% of total agriculture emissions, or 9 about 0.58 Gt CO2-eq yr-1 (Barange et al. 2018), with two-thirds being non-CO2 emissions from 10 aquaculture (Hu et al. 2013; Yang et al. 2015) and the rest due to fuel use in fishing vessels.
+They 11 were not included in Table 5.4 under agriculture emissions, as these estimates are not included in 12 national GHG inventories and global numbers are small as well as uncertain.

-Methodologies to measure aquaculture emissions are still being developed (Vasanth et al. 2016).
-N2O emissions from aquaculture are partly linked to fertiliser use for feed as well as aquatic plant growth, and depend on the temperature of water as well as on fish production (Paudel et al. 2015).
-Hu et al. (2012) estimated the global N2O emissions from aquaculture in 2009 to be 0.028 Gt CO2-eq yr-1, but could increase to 0.114 Gt CO2-eq yr-1 (that is 5.72% of anthropogenic N2O-N emissions) by 2030 for an estimated 7.10% annual growth rate of the aquaculture industry.
-Numbers estimated by Williams and Crutzen (2010) were around 0.036 Gt CO2-eq yr-1, and suggested that this may rise to more than 0.179 Gt CO2-eq yr-1 within 20 years for an estimated annual growth of 8.7%.
-(Barange et al. 2018) assessed the contribution of aquaculture to climate change as 0.38 Gt CO2-eq yr-1 in 2010, around 7% of those from agriculture.
+13 Methodologies to measure aquaculture emissions are still being developed (Vasanth et al. 2016).
+N_2O emissions from aquaculture are partly linked to fertiliser use for feed as well as aquatic plant growth, and depend on the temperature of water as well as on fish production (Paudel et al. 2015).
+Hu et al. (2012) estimated the global N2O emissions from aquaculture in 2009 to be 0.028 Gt CO2-eq yr1, but an estimated 7.10% annual growth rate of the aquaculture industry.
+Numbers estimated by Williams and Crutzen (2010) were around 0.036 Gt CO2-eq yr-1, and suggested that this may rise to more than assessed the contribution of aquaculture to climate change as 0.38 Gt CO2-eq yr-1 in 2010, around 7%